 The Nebraska Association of Trial Attorneys is dedicated to the improvement of the trial practice, and preservation of the jury system.
 The Association provides quality continuing legal education and is active in the legislative process insofar as it impacts upon justice in Nebraska.
 The membership of the Association is open to all lawyers,and law students.
 The resources of the Association are committed to providing advocacy-related services to members and sponsoring, supporting or opposing legislation as needed to protect rights of citizens to recover for wrongs inflicted upon them and maintaining the integrity of the legal system.

 NATA's quarterly publication, The Prairie Barrister is an electronic only publication.
-Volume 25, Number 2, Summer 2019 is available for Download.
+Volume 25, Number 3, Fall 2019 is now available for Download.

 Linda Lipsen, CEO American Association for Justice